 - C-level attestation – The service providers can confirm the call came from their network but can’t confirm the source.

 If your team makes frequent outbound calls, here are a few steps OpenPhone users can complete right now so your team has A-level attestation — and most importantly, aren’t mistakenly labeled as spam.

 Register with the FCC and carriers

 Have a business phone system with us and complete a high amount of outbound calls?
 We provide teams a streamlined way to register all the phone numbers in your OpenPhone workspace with the FCC at once.
 Don’t worry if you’re unsure whether the number of outbound calls you complete qualifies as significant — we’ve proactively emailed high-volume outbound call customers.

 Next, you can register with the Free Caller Registry.
+This is a separate process we’re not able to submit on your behalf.
 The information you provide on that site is used by major US wireless carriers, including T-Mobile, Verizon, Sprint, US Cellular, and AT&T. That way, you don’t have to worry about your calls being accidentally flagged as spam.
 Keep in mind if you add a new number into your OpenPhone workspace, you’ll need to register the number with the Free Caller Registry.

 Any OpenPhone customers that register their business phone number(s) with the FCC receive A-level attestation.

 After gaining A-level attestation, your call recipient’s carrier may even present a trust indicator like “Caller Verified” when they receive your call.
 Trust badges are a new concept though, so it may take time for carriers to implement them.